gyrad/tinygallery/README.md

 </div>
 ```

-Add the following JavaScript code after including the <em>tinygallery</em> script, to display the images.
-Change the '.gallery' to the CSS selector that contains the list of linked images.
+Add the following JavaScript code after including the **_tinygallery_** script, to display the images.
+Change the `'.gallery'` to the CSS selector that contains the list of linked images.

 ```
 <script>